Frequently Asked Questions

-As soon as you have signed up, you'll get 2 months to complete the first 4 phases in the exam.
+As soon as you have signed up, you'll get a week to complete the first phase, and then 2 months and a half to complete the next 3 phases in the exam.

-In the fifth and last phase, you'll need to do a one-on-one interview (video ca)) with Peter Van Eeckhoutte.
+In the fifth and last phase, providing that you were able to complete all previous phases, you'll need to do a one-on-one interview (video ca)) with Peter Van Eeckhoutte.

-đď¸ Before signing up, please take the time to prepare a letter of motivation, detailing why the title of CCED is important to you and why you're motivated to doing the work to achieve this certificate.
+🗓️ Before signing up, please take the time to prepare a letter of motivation, detailing:

 This is what the actual sign-up process looks like: